-1. An over order premium that: (1) distributes premium dollars uniformly among all Pennsylvania dairy producers, (2) the amount charged to Pennsylvania consumers not be substantially more than is distributed back to Pennsylvania dairy farmers, and (3) the distributing system must not provide incentives to move raw milk across state lines to avoid the over order premium from reaching Pennsylvania dairy producers; and the OOP is not supported indefinitely in the event this cannot be achieved. ('22) 2.
-Continuance of the Pennsylvania Milk Marketing Law as a means of orderly marketing of Pennsylvania's dairy products. ('21) 3.
-A minimum wholesale and retail price that: a) does not burden PA consumers with a price for dairy products that is significantly higher than surrounding states, and b) helps to support small and local independent bottlers to compete with large national brands. ('22) 4.
-The name of the Pennsylvania Milk Marketing Board be changed to the Pennsylvania Milk Regulatory Board. ('21) 5.
-The PMMB account for all the money collected on all milk sold in Pennsylvania through the licensing of distributors for retail fluid milk sales. ('22) 6.
-Funding be restored for a Secretary and/or Bureau of Consumer Affairs as provided for in the Milk Marketing Law. ('21) 7.
-The PA Milk Marketing Law be amended to allow milk to be included in shopping reward programs. ('21)
+1. Continuance of the Pennsylvania Milk Marketing Law as a means of orderly marketing of Pennsylvania's dairy products. ('21)

+2. A minimum wholesale and retail price that: a) does not burden PA consumers with a price for dairy products that is significantly higher than surrounding states, and b) helps to support small and local independent bottlers to compete with large national brands. ('22)

+3. The PMB account for all the money collected on all milk sold in Pennsylvania through the licensing of distributors for retail fluid milk sales. ('22)

+4. Funding be restored for a Secretary and/or Bureau of Consumer Affairs as provided for in the Milk Marketing Law. ('21)

+5. The PA Milk Marketing Law be amended to allow milk to be included in shopping reward programs. ('21)